 How Herschel uses AR on product pages with headless commerce (and so can you)

 Augmented and virtual reality is gaining traction with brands and retailers looking to enhance buying experiences.
-And it’s getting easier to adopt and inject into product pages thanks to headless commerce APIs and progressive web applications (PWAs).
+And it’s getting easier to adopt and inject into product pages thanks to headless ecommerce APIs and progressive web applications (PWAs).

 Today’s late-model mobile devices are shipping with enhanced native AR support, with toolkits like Apple’s ARKit and Google’s ARCore offering developers a way to connect AR to the storefront.
 And unlike early iterations of AR for ecommerce that required native app downloads, today’s experiences can be launched through mobile browsers.